ZhaoqingLiu/FuzzyTrees/README.md

+# An Open-Source Software: FuzzyTrees for Development of Fuzzy Decision Trees

-# Codebase for "An Empirical Study of Fuzzy Decision Tree for Gradient Boosting Ensemble"
+## Codebase for "An Empirical Study of Fuzzy Decision Tree for Gradient Boosting Ensemble"
 Authors: Zhaoqing Liu, Anjin Liu, Guangquan Zhang, and Jie Lu

 The paper includes four experiments.
 To run them for training and evaluation: